 - Any other information you feel is relevant

-While we will do our best to have fraudulent sites taken down, we can't make any promises, and we can’t be responsible for their fraud.
-After all, we have no relationship with them, and we don’t even know who or where they are.
-But we’ll try!
+While we do our best to remove these sellers from the market, we cannot be responsible for their fraudulent actions.
+After all, we have no relationship with them: we don’t know who they are or where they are.
+Our legal teams continue to try, as these problems damage Concept2 and our reputation.

-Ultimately, you need to be careful and do your research.
+Ultimately, please be careful and do your research.
 As they say, if an offer sounds too good to be true, it probably is.